The Glutton Bowl

-Contest Set Up
+Contest set up

 The competition was set up to have 3 rounds — the qualifiers, the wild card round, and the finals.
 In each round competitors were to eat the most of one specified food in a set amount of time.
 The winner of each qualifying competition was automatically in the finals.
 The runner up in each qualifier competed in the wild card round and the winner of that was the last person put in the final.

-Round-by-Round
+Round-by-round

 The list of foods eaten in each round and the winning amount eaten are as follows (each competition was 12 minutes long):